inex/ixp-manager-docs-md/docs/features/system-validation.md

 Before opening an issue, please read this page about [Support for IXP Manager](https://www.ixpmanager.org) to see if a GitHub issue is actually a suitable place to ask for help.

-## Recurring task checks
+## Recurring task tracking

 There are several validations in IXP Manager which check to see if a normally recurring task has run recently.
-For instance, the nagios configuration generation endpoints store what type of configuration was generated.

-If you have used this feature in the past and no longer do so, you will receive errors/warnings that it hasn't been run recently.
+An example of such a feature is the [Nagios](nagios.md) configuration generation endpoints.
+These record the last time configuration was generated, and the parameters used for generation.
+The system validator tool will include an error if the last time was over 24 hours ago.

-If you want to reset this state, you can do so with the following command:
+If you had been using Nagios configuration generation, but no longer do so, you will need to reset task tracking history to make these errors go away.
+To reset this task history, you can do so with the following command:

 ```
 cd $IXPROOT